 Pros of Retractable Dog Leashes

-The biggest benefit to a retractable dog leash is that it gives both you and your dog more flexibility in the way that you walk, allowing you to have more control over the distance you provide your dog during walks.
+The biggest advantage of a retractable dog leash is that it gives both you and your dog more flexibility during your outdoor activities.
+In other words, it allows you to have nearly seamless control and much more comfort while walking your dog on a leash.

-But that’s not the only benefit of getting a dog leash that retracts, so let’s look at the benefits of retractables in detail:
+But that’s not the only benefit of getting a dog leash that retracts, so let’s look at the other advantages of retractables in more detail:

 Retractable Leashes Provide More Freedom

-Fixed leashes typically run 3, 6 or 10 feet in length, which is not always convenient, especially for the leash reactive dogs.
+Fixed leashes typically feature 3, 6 or 10 feet in length, which is not always convenient, especially for the leash reactive dogs.
 Retractable leashes, however, can easily go 15, 20 or even longer, meaning that if you want to let your furry best friend wander around with additional room to explore, then a retractable will certainly be your best bet.
 Similarly, if you're crossing a high-traffic place or any other zone that requires more control under your canine, an extendable leash allows adjusting the lead length to ideally meet the situation.

 This is absolutely ideal for anyone who walks their dogs in open environments, free of obstacles, people, cars, or other potential dangers that would make using a long leash difficult, or dangerous.